University of Mary: 2000 and later

 In 2001, the University of Mary unveiled its vision as "America's Leadership University."
-In 2005, the master's degree in physical therapy was replaced by a Doctor of Physical Therapy — the university's first doctorate.
-The first 26 candidates in this program received their entry-level clinical doctorate in 2006.
-Since then, doctorates have been added in Education, Nursing, and Occupational Therapy.
+In 2005, the master's degree in physical therapy was replaced with a Doctor of Physical Therapy—the university's first doctorate.
+The first 26 candidates in this program received their entry-level clinical doctorates in 2006.
+Since then, doctorates have been added in education, nursing, and occupational therapy.

-The University of Mary has expanded options in order to make education accessible to working adults and to support lifelong learning in the region and beyond.
+The university has expanded options to make education accessible to working adults and support lifelong learning in the region and beyond.
 University of Mary Online offers accelerated undergraduate and graduate programs for the adult learner.
-Today, the University of Mary has 14 satellite campuses in the Upper Midwest and beyond, including the Butler Center in downtown Bismarck, Fargo Center in Fargo, North Dakota, and Billings Center in Billings, Montana.
+The university also has 14 satellite campuses in the Upper Midwest and beyond, including the Butler Center in downtown Bismarck, Fargo Center in Fargo, North Dakota, and Billings Center in Billings, Montana.
 Since 2005, the University of Mary has offered bachelor's and master's programs online.

 In 2006, UMary initiated the Gary Tharaldson School of Business.
-Named for Gary Tharaldson, a North Dakota hospitality entrepreneur and industry innovator, the new school was designed to bridge the gap between the academic and business world.
-The 29000 sqft flagship facility that houses the Gary Tharaldson School opened in September 2008.
+Named for Gary Tharaldson, a North Dakota hospitality entrepreneur and industry innovator, the school was designed to bridge the gap between academia and the business world.
+The 29000 sqft flagship facility that houses the Gary Tharaldson School opened in 2008.

 In December 2008, the university announced that a 33-year-old Catholic priest, Father James Patrick Shea, had been named as its new president.
-At the time and for nearly a decade afterwards, he was the youngest college or university president in the United States.
+At the time, and for nearly a decade afterward, he was the nation's youngest college or university president.

-From the fall of 2009 to the Spring of 2010, the University of Mary searched for a facility as the base for its Rome, Italy program.
+From the fall of 2009 to the spring of 2010, the University of Mary searched for a facility as the base for its Rome, Italy program.
 It found one a ten-minute bus ride from the city center, on the Via del Casaletto.
-The first students to study in this Rome program traveled from the United States in the Fall of 2010.
+The first students to study in this Rome program traveled from the U.S. in the fall of 2010.

-The Catholic Studies Program, an initiative of Shea, was also launched in the fall of 2010.
-On October 19, 2010, the program was named in honor of Bishop Paul Albert Zipfel, sixth bishop of the Diocese of Bismarck, North Dakota.
-The Catholic Studies Program is an interdisciplinary program designed to explore the Catholic Church's contributions to and influence on human thought and culture, past and present.
-The program invites students of any faith who wish to deepen their knowledge of Catholicism's rich history and living tradition.
+The Catholic Studies Program, an initiative of Shea, also launched in the fall of 2010.
+On October 19, 2010, the program was named in honor of Bishop Paul Albert Zipfel, sixth bishop of the Diocese of Bismarck.
+It is an interdisciplinary program designed to explore the Catholic Church's contributions to and influence on human thought and culture.
+The program invites students of any faith who wish to deepen their knowledge of Catholicism's history and living tradition.

+In 2019, the University of Mary started a Satellite program whereby ASU students can take University of Mary classes at Mary College at ASU, located within the Old Mission Church of St. Mary's, located in the heart of Arizona State University's main campus in Tempe, Arizona.
+The classes count as humanities credits for ASU classes.
+This program was the result of collaboration between Dr Crow, president of ASU, and Monsignor Shea.

 The University of Mary has 1,130 employees, with a full-time teaching faculty of more than 300.
-Annual revenues in 2021 were $81.9 million.
+Annual revenue in 2023 was $96 million, with total assets amounting to $217 million.